coders-in-live/-Myproject1/brand_name/App/Views/Shared/README.md

-This folder contains the pages were the user interacts.
+This folder contains the pages were the user interacts(feedback and ask question pages).